Epoxy vs. Polyaspartic: Why Your Garage Floor Deserves Better Than Epoxy

 Epoxy is not UV stable.
 This means direct sunlight will cause it to fade and take on an ugly, yellowish tint over time.
 If you have windows in your garage or plan to leave the garage door open, your floor will discolor.
 This also makes it a terrible choice for any outdoor space.

-Most traditional epoxy systems are high in VOCs (Volatile Organic Compounds).
-These are chemical-smelling fumes that are released during and after the installation.
+These are chemical-smelling fumes that are released during and after installation.
 The smell can be overwhelming and linger in your home for days.
-According to the U.S. Environmental Protection Agency, VOCs encompass a range of chemicals that can have adverse health effects.
+According to the US Environmental Protection Agency, VOCs encompass a range of chemicals that can have adverse health effects.

 The Modern Solution: Why Polyaspartic is 10X Better

-Instead of just sitting on top of the concrete, polyaspartic uses a chemical bond.
-It wicks into the concrete, almost like a stain, and becomes a permanent part of the concrete itself.
+Polyaspartic coatings are a newer, more advanced technology.
+They are a type of polyurea (which answers the polyaspartic vs polyurea Question—polyaspartic is a specific, superior type of polyurea.
+Instead of just sitting on top of the concrete, polyaspartic forms a chemical bond.
+It wicks into the concrete, almost like a stain, and becomes a permanent part of it.
 This one difference solves nearly every problem epoxy has.

 Benefit #1: A True 1-Day Installation

-• Morning: We arrive and start by preparing your concrete.
-We don't just acid etch; we use industrial diamond-grinders to open up the pores of the concrete.
+This is what stuns most homeowners.
+Our professional Floortek Coatings diamond-grind team can install your floor in one day.
+Morning: We arrive and start by preparing your concrete.
+We diamond grindersetch; we use industrial diamond grinders to open up the pores in the concrete.
 This is the most critical step for a permanent bond.

-• Mid-day: We apply our base coat and full-flake broadcast.
+Mid-day: We apply our base coat and full-flake broadcast.

-• Afternoon: We apply our crystal-clear, 100% UV-stable polyaspartic topcoat.
+Afternoon: We apply our crystal-clear, 100% UV-stable polyaspartic topcoat.

 Because it cures so quickly, you can walk on your new floor just a few hours later.
 You can park your car on it the very next day.
 You get your garage back immediately.
 This is the new standard, making the old, slow epoxy method obsolete.